jkgo232/seti-intelligence-prototype/README.md

-\##Visualization:
+\##Visualization (examples saved in \\figures\\):

+Raw and processed waterfall and spectra are plotted and saved

+Tiles are validated by random visual inspection and injected signals are plotted before and after injection

-Feature distributions and clustering are visualized with: Injected vs non-injected tiles, Feature vs CNN score, Color-coded injection recovery
+Feature distributions and clustering are visualized with: Injected vs non-injected tiles, Feature vs CNN score, Color-coded injection recovery, 1D and 2D distributions